BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ![checkfailedondisallowed1.png](/tutorials/bg3sx/checkfailedondisallowed1.png)

-This message tells you that the race `BG3SX_Example_Whitelisting_Race_Player` with the character UUID `"79ce94d1-2423-8cb6-0b17-af7ce8026069"` has failed the whitelist check because it has a tag with the name `DISALLOWED1` with the uuid `"2105a2d9-e7ec-4a3f-91ba-a3c548713306"`
+This message tells you that the race `BG3SX_Example_Whitelisting_Race_Player` with the character UUID `"79ce94d1-2423-8cb6-0b17-af7ce8026069"` has failed the whitelist check because it has a tag with the Name `DISALLOWED1` with the UUID `"2105a2d9-e7ec-4a3f-91ba-a3c548713306"`

 This data will also be printed in your ScriptExtender console for easy copying.

 ![checkfailedondisallowed1console.png](/tutorials/bg3sx/checkfailedondisallowed1console.png)

+ Make a note of your Tag `Name` and `UUID`.
+In this case this would be:
+Name `DISALLOWED1` with UUID `"2105a2d9-e7ec-4a3f-91ba-a3c548713306"`

-After whitelisting one tag, another one might still not be whitelisted, so repeat this process until no error messages appear anymore.
+After whitelisting one Tag, you might get another error message with another non-whitelisted Tag.
+So repeat this process until no error messages appear anymore.

 ### 3.1.2.
-Whitelist your tags
+Whitelist your Tags

   Now follow the previous section [Whitelisting with a script](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-2111-for-races) and all of your tags.